-According to the Bible, on Pentecost in 30 A.D.
-Peter preached a sermon that powerfully convicted his listeners.
+According to the Bible, on Pentecost in 30 A.D., the apostle Peter gave a powerful message about God that convicted the hearts of those who heard him.
 After their conscience began to stir within them regarding their sins, they asked what they needed to do.
 Peter answered that it was time for their baptism.

 Like Philip, Peter required no lengthy probation period and no days of fasting and prayer.
 How could he, when he and the other disciples baptized three thousand people on the day of Pentecost alone (Acts 2:41)?

 Baptism is a major turning point in a person's life.
 In fact, it is arguably THE most important decision someone will make, as it will affect every moment of his or her life on earth.
 Here is a question.
 Why did the early New Testament church seem to baptize so quickly?
 What was the rush?
 It was because Peter, Philip and the other disciples knew that baptism was a requirement for salvation (see Mark 16:15 - 16).